James Gilberthorpe

 Call: 2002

-James specialises in costs and clinical negligence with a healthy sideline defending PPI claims.
+James specialises in costs, clinical negligence and claims arising out of the Consumer Credit Act 1974 including PPI and motor claims.
 Therefore, his professional life consists of a varied diet of maths, medicine, contract law, statutory interpretation, and professional regulation.

 James’ costs work spans most areas of legal practice.
 He is equally at home considering the multitude of issues which can arise from general common law cases such as personal injury, landlord and tenant and contractual disputes through to commercial cases involving multimillion pound international disputes, intellectual property infringement and insurance indemnity disputes.
 James’ consideration of numerous cases over the years has given him a great insight into the practices of both common law and commercial solicitors.